NannyML/nannyml/docs/how_it_works/chunking_data.rst

 that sample and store it.
 Then we would just calculate standard deviation of the stored distribution of metric values (exactly the way it is done in the example above).
-Given the number of experiments is large, this approach gives precise results but it comes at relatively high computation cost (especially with many chunks of different size).
+Given the number of experiments is large, this approach gives precise results but it comes at relatively high computation cost (especially with many chunks of different sizes).
 This is why NannyML estimates it instead.
 Selecting a chunk of data and calculating performance for it is similar to sampling a set from a population and calculating a statistic.
 When the statistic is a mean, the Standard Error of the Mean (SEM) formula [1]_ can be used to estimate the standard deviation of the sampled means: